fenago/deep-learning-time-series-forecasting/chapter_16/Lab14.md

 ![](./images/345-18.png)

-Let’s zoom in and focus on the Global active power, or active power for short.
+Let' s zoom in and focus on the Global active power, or active power for short.
 We can create a new plot of the active power for each year to see if there are any common patterns across the years.
 The first year, 2006, has less than one month of data, so will remove it from the plot.
 The complete example is listed below.